 Methodism appears to have entered Wysall about 1787, the members meeting in the cottages of Mary Harrison in Costock Lane until 1808, and then the Cox family in Baldock’s Yard.
-They then met in Smalley’s Yard until they were able to build a chapel on Widmerpool Road in 1825, which was duly registered for worship.
+They then met in Smalley’s Yard until they were able to build a chapel on Widmerpool Road in 1825, which was duly registered for worship, and opened on Friday 9th and Sunday 11th September 1825.
 It was 24 feet by 27 feet, and cost £130.
+The building still existed in 1981, and is shown in the drawing.
 The membership then was 32.

 In 1851 there were 70 free spaces and 40 others.
 On March 31st, two services were held.
 In the afternoon there were 45 adult worshippers and a Sunday School of 25.
 In the evening, 76 attended.
 The census return was signed by John Baldcock, Steward, who was one of the original trustees, a framework knitter and farmer.
 The seating in 1873 was estimated at 115.